-Some people have real ones, some have plastic ones and some people (like myself) even have fakes ones with built in lights!
+Some people have real ones, some have plastic ones and some people (like myself) even have fakes ones with built-in lights!
 I am of course talking about Christmas trees!
-We all think out own trees are works of art, but some people like to make a nice festive tree out of anything they can find, so I would like to show you….
+We all think out own trees are works of art, but some people like to make a nice festive tree out of anything they can find, so I would like to show you…

-The World’s Top 10 Most Unconventional Christmas Trees
+Top 10 Unconventional and Unusual Christmas Trees

 10 – Glass Pipes (Venice, Italy)